davidbanu/davidbanu/README.md

 # Hi there, I'm David 👋

 🚀 I'm the founder of [Joinstack](https://joinstack.github.io), a digital startup that creates mobile apps for your daily needs.
-I'm also the founder of [Themestack](https://themestack.github.io), where I develop UI Kits, Templates and Dashboards in Bootstrap, React and Angular.
+I'm also the founder of [Themestack](https://themestack.github.io), where I develop UI Kits, Templates and Dashboards for developers.

 ## 📫 Reach me